 I have equal love for a clean, modern line and a dirt-tarnished patina—don’t make me choose.

-Maral Rapp's lifelong focus on art, design, and craft, commitment to personal style, and obsession with vintage clothing were all firmly in place by the age of nine, and still drive her today.
-Following a career in graphic design, she is now fortunate to live them all daily in the creation of this singular, metal mesh jewelry.
+A trained designer and lifelong maker, my focus on detail and craft, commitment to personal style, and obsession with vintage objects are much of what drives me.
+I’m fortunate to live them all daily in the creation of this singular, metal mesh jewelry.

-Drawn to the flashy, fluid metal of Mid Century and Art Deco mesh purses, Maral looked for a way to incorporate the iconic bags in a more wearable, daily style.
-Presenting swatches of the reclaimed mesh as small jewels detailed with precious metals, her pieces allow you to appreciate the iconic material in a fresh, accessible way.
-Glittering fragments of a bygone era, the resulting works are rich in history yet decidedly modern—as sustainable as they are chic.
+Forever drawn to the flashy, fluid metal of Mid Century and Art Deco mesh purses, I longed to incorporate the iconic bags in a more wearable, contemporary style.
+Presenting swatches of the reclaimed mesh as small jewels, as artifact, rich with history yet decidedly modern, I hope these pieces allow the wearer to appreciate this storied material in a fresh, accessible, and ultimately more personal way.

 Hand crafted in Oakland, California in the San Francisco Bay Area.

-Pieces are finished with oxidized sterling silver, 14 karat gold filled, 22 karat gold plated vermeil, and select vintage brass.
-Earrings are always 14 karat gold filled or sterling silver.
+Pieces are finished with oxidized sterling silver, 14 karat gold fill, 22 karat gold plated vermeil, and select vintage brass.
+Vintage and new mesh may be custom plated with .999 fine silver, 18 karat gold, and rose gold.
+Earrings are 14 karat gold filled or sterling silver.